Louis Sohns: Civic career

 In 1861, at the age of 34, Sohns was elected Treasurer of Clark County, and served for two years in that position.

 In 1864 Sohns was elected as the ‘Councilman’ for Clarke, Skamania, and Klikitat, serving in the Washington Territory Legislature.
 He was declared a Democrat at that time, and won by 17 votes out of 447.
 In 1865, Sohns was again elected Treasurer of Clark County.

 Mr. Sohns joined St. Luke's Episcopal Church, and soon became one of its leaders.
 He was elected nine times to serve on the church's Vestry or leadership team, first in 1870 and the last time in 1889.
 He continued to be active in church activities throughout the rest of his business and civic career.
-The close ties Sohns had with St. Luke's rector, Reverend Albert S. Nicholson were evidenced by the rector's involvement, and Sohns' involvement, in local education development in the community.
+The close ties Sohns had with St. Luke's rector, Reverend Albert S. Nicholson were evidenced by the rector's involvement, and Sohns's involvement, in local education development in the community.

 In 1875 Louis Sohns was elected Mayor of Vancouver, after having already served on the city council and various civic committees.
 He served four years, but returned in 1889 to serve another two years as Mayor.
 Sohns also served on the Washington Territory Legislature, and was a delegate for the Vancouver area to the State Constitutional Convention in 1889, serving on the Preamble and Bill of Rights, Apportionment and Representation, Revenue and Taxation, and Rules committees of the Convention.

 One of the interesting events in the 1870s in which Sohns, as a businessman, landowner, church leader, and Mayor, played a key part was the ‘St. James Mission Land Claim’.
 In 1853, Catholic Bishop Augustin-Magloire Blanchet filed a land claim for 640 acres.
 This was based on an Act of Congress and his interpretation of that law.
 The law allowed missions to claim their land.
 The Bishop felt that this included not only the mission land, but that of its parishioners and suppliers.
 The land claim happened to include most of downtown Vancouver and the Fort Vancouver Reserve, affecting homeowners, businesses, churches (like St. Luke's Episcopal Church at the time), and governments.
 The land claim initiated several lawsuits, with support as well as opposition from high offices locally and nationally.
 In 1895 the case was settled by the U.S. Supreme Court, basically in favor of everyone except the Bishop.
 In the meantime, Sohns is credited with negotiating a set of quit claims between local land owners and the Catholic Diocese.
 While not recognizing the validity of the land claim, it released any claim for specific property for a sum of money.
 St. Luke's quit claim on its church property was for $33.33, as an example of the settlement.
 A prominent local attorney, and member of the parish, Joseph M. Fletcher also participated in this legal action.